Frequently Asked Questions

 Let's get started:

-Navigate to User settings > Your apps, then click on the + Add new app button.
+Navigate to Your apps in the project directory or your user settings, then click on the + Add new app button.
 This will lead you to the App registration form.

 Your appsYour apps